w3c/wot-cg/Tutorials/whatiswot/15-Protocol_Level/README.md

 ### Protocol Bindings in Practice

 Now that we understand the structure of forms, let's see how protocol bindings work in practice.
-When a Consumer wants to interact with a Thing, it does not need any prior knowledge about the protocol being used.
-Instead, it reads the Thing Description, looks at the available forms, and selects one it understands.
+When you want to write a Consumer application, you don't need any prior knowledge about the protocol being used.
+Instead, the Consumer reads the Thing Description, looks at the available forms, and selects one it understands.

+We will now quickly show how forms can look and what they mean for the following protocols: HTTP, CoAP, MQTT, and Modbus.
 Let's revisit our smart coffee machine example from the last video and fill out the forms for our interaction affordances so far.

 ``` json
 {